-I have visited several hundred different laboratories in my career and time after time I see fume cupboards corroding, some in only a few months or years.
+I have visited several hundred different laboratories in my career and time after time I see fume cupboards corroding.
+Some within only a few months or years.

 The simple reason is that it is the easiest material for manufacturers to use.
 Mild steel with a thin epoxy powder coating has been used for decades now and end-users are often unaware that a more cost-effective alternative is available.

-At ISG we use virgin Medical grade Polypropylene which offers 100% corrosion resistance and of course requires no powder coating or painting.
+Here at ISG, we use virgin medical grade Polypropylene which offers 100% corrosion resistance and of course requires no powder coating or painting.
 We also offer a variety of work surfaces to suit given applications instead of just using Trespa (which is OK for general lab benches but is not the best material for fume cupboards).ALL RESOURCES